zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 >
 > **Data augmentation** improves robustness by creating modified training examples, such as small changes in crop, position, brightness, or orientation.
 It is especially useful with a small dataset, but it cannot compensate for images that are poorly labeled, too similar, blurry, or unrepresentative of real operating conditions.

-### 📦 Export the Arduino library
+### 📦 Select the deployment target

-In Edge Impulse Studio, open the **Deployment** page and configure the export as follows:
+On the **Deployment** page, configure the export as follows:

 1. Under **Deployment target**, select **Arduino library**.
 2. Under **Inference engine**, select **TensorFlow Lite**.
 3. Under **Model optimizations and performance**, select **Quantized (int8)**.
-4. Do **not** select **Unoptimized (float32)**.
-5. Click **Build**.
-6. Wait for Edge Impulse to generate and download the `.zip` Arduino library.
+4. Click **Build** to generate and download the Arduino-library ZIP file.

 Do not extract the downloaded ZIP file.
 It will be imported directly into the Arduino IDE in the next step.

 > [!IMPORTANT]
-> Select **TensorFlow Lite**, not the EON compiler / EON-optimized variant.
-This project measures the memory required by the **TensorFlow Lite Micro tensor arena**.
-An EON-compiled model uses a different inference implementation and memory layout, so its result is not applicable to this tensor-arena-size finder.
+> As of August 2026, select **TensorFlow Lite** and do **not** use the **EON compiler** / EON-optimized variant for this Arduino ESP32-S3 workflow.
+EON deployments have caused compatibility and memory-management problems in Arduino-based ESP32-S3 projects, including incorrect inference results, crashes, reboot loops, and corrupted-heap errors. **TensorFlow Lite Micro is the more reliable option for this procedure.**
+> This repository also measures the TensorFlow Lite Micro tensor arena with `arena_used_bytes()`.
+The measured result therefore applies only to the TensorFlow Lite model and runtime, not to an EON-compiled model.
 >
 > Select **Quantized (int8)**, not **Unoptimized (float32)**.
-The two variants are different models and do not have the same memory requirements, inference speed, Flash usage, or possibly recognition accuracy.
-The tensor arena size measured later must correspond to the exact model variant that you will deploy.
+An int8 model uses 8-bit integer values instead of 32-bit floating-point values.
+It is substantially smaller and generally faster on an ESP32-S3, requiring less Flash memory and RAM.
+The tensor-arena size depends on the exact deployed model.
+If you switch between int8 and float32, change the image size, model architecture, or number of classes, build a new library and measure the tensor arena again.

 ---